FadingNinja/FadingNinja/README.md

 - Student
 - #CampK12
 - I didn't know this existed
+- Do check my projects (especially my FirstGame) :D

 <!--
 **FadingNinja/FadingNinja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.